The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 Day 1, travel from Ljubljana or Bled to Munich, leaving Ljubljana at 15:27 or Lesce-Bled at 16:15 on a comfortable air-conditioned Slovenian & Croatian train.
 You need to make a simple cross-platform change at Villach on the Austrian/Slovenian border (arrive 17:07, depart 17:16) onto a smart Austrian railjet train which arrives at Munich Hbf at 21:41.
 In summer when it's light you can enjoy the lovely mountain scenery over dinner in the railjet's restaurant car.

-Alternatively, you can take the earlier direct EuroCity train leaving Ljubljana at 09:22 or Lesce-Bled at 10:03, arriving Munich Hbf at 15:41.
-This is a classic Austrian train with 6-seater compartments in both 1st & 2nd class, and it's direct with no need to change trains at Villach.
-Take your own provisions as there's no restaurant or buffet car until the Austrian frontier, reached around 10:58.
-This direct train is the better option, especially in winter when you'll see all the fabulous scenery along the Sava river and through the mountains of Austria in daylight.
+Take your own provisions as there's no restaurant or buffet car until the Austrian border.
+The morning train is the better option, especially in winter when you'll see all the fabulous scenery along the Sava river and through the mountains of Austria in daylight.

 -